d-cva/d-cva.github.io/_posts/2025-04-24-Routing-protocols.md

 - OSPF does adjacent layer interaction, meaning each neighbor routers share all the routing information they have.

 <h1>Border Gateway Protocol(BGP)</h1>
-- BGP is used to route between domains in a mesh internetwork
+- BGP is used to route between domains in a mesh internetwork<br>
-- BGP is primarily used for routing between autonomous systems.
+- BGP is primarily used for routing between autonomous systems.<br>
 - An ASN or autonomous system number are allocated by IANA via the various regional registries.
-- An AS hides the private networks from the public Internet.
+- An AS hides the private networks from the public Internet. <br>
-- BGP works with classless network prefixes called Network Layer Reachability Information (NLRI)
+- BGP works with classless network prefixes called Network Layer Reachability Information (NLRI)<br>
-- Path selection is based on multiple metrics, including hop count, weight, local preference, origin, and community.
+- Path selection is based on multiple metrics, including hop count, weight, local preference, origin, and community. <br>
-- BGP works over TCP on port 179
+- BGP works over TCP on port 179<br>

 <h2>Route Selection:</h2>